HunterCartier702/RHCSA-Home-Lab/README.md

 # file will run as set user
 $ ll /usr/bin/passwd
 	-rwsr-xr-x.
 1 root root 32648 Aug 10  2021 /usr/bin/passwd
 # lowercase s means SUID and execute is set.
-Capital S means on SUID is set
+Capital S means only SUID is set

 # 2 set group ID (SGID)
 # If set on an executable, gives user perms of group owner of that file when executed